 Least Common Factor Of 8 And 9

 Imagine you're planning a small get-together.
-You want to buy an equal number of hotdogs and hotdog buns, but they come in different pack sizes.
-Hotdogs come in packs of 8, and buns come in packs of 9.
-What's the smallest number of hotdogs and buns you need to buy so you don't have any leftovers?
-This is where the concept of the least common multiple, or LCM, comes in handy.
+Plus, you want to buy an equal number of hotdogs and hotdog buns, but they come in different pack sizes.
+On top of that, what's the smallest number of hotdogs and buns you need to buy so you don't have any leftovers?
+Plus, hotdogs come in packs of 8, and buns come in packs of 9.
+Consider this: this is where the concept of the least common multiple, or LCM, comes in handy.
 It's not just a math problem; it’s a tool that helps us solve everyday dilemmas.

 Understanding the Least Common Multiple (LCM)